R

 • "How to" and educational content

-• Commentary and opinion content (politics, culture)
+• Commentary and opinion (politics, culture, hot takes)

-The brutal truth: TikTok's Creator Fund is NOT available in South Africa.
+I need to say this loudly for the people in the back: TikTok's Creator Fund is NOT available in South Africa.
 You do not get paid by TikTok for your video views.
 Zero.
-This is the biggest misconception among new SA creators — they see American TikTokers talking about their payouts and assume it works the same here.
+Niks.
+Nada.

-• Brand deals: This is where the real money is.
+Brand deals — this is where the real bucks are.
 A SA creator with 100k engaged followers can charge R5,000–R15,000 for a sponsored post.
-Micro-influencers with 20k–50k followers in a specific niche can charge R2,000–R8,000.
+Even micro-influencers with 20k–50k followers in a specific niche can charge R2,000–R8,000.
+The key word is "engaged" — brands care about engagement rate, not just follower count.

 What works on SA TikTok:

-• Educational clips ("5 things you didn't know about...")
+• Educational clips ("5 things you didn't know about SARS tax")

 • Day-in-the-life content